-Healthcare is a human right, for everyone, regardless of gender orientation.
-No one should have restrictions on the care they’re able to receive or the decisions they’re able to make about their own body.
-Yet the fight for women to have bodily autonomy and equitable access to quality care continues.
+Healthcare is a human right.
+Everyone, regardless of their gender or sexuality, deserves access to quality healthcare.
+No one should be subject to restrictions on the care they need or the decisions they’re able to make about their own body.
+Unfortunately, this is not the reality for countless Pennsylvanians.
+We must continue the fight for women’s bodily autonomy and equitable access to quality care.

 We believe lawmakers and leaders on both sides of the aisle can work together to make the healthcare system work even better for women and their specific health needs.
 Our caucus will continue to identify real health challenges and fight for solutions for women across the commonwealth.
 Proactive, unbiased, convenient, and supportive healthcare can easily be a reality for women if we make it a priority.